printdotio/printio-ios-sdk/set_up_facebook_and_instagram_apps.md

 | :---- | :---- |
 | ![enter image description here][1] |

-###NOTE: This is the sample wideo how to set up Facebook app:
+###NOTE: This is the sample video how to set up your Facebook app:
 https://dl.dropboxusercontent.com/u/19321066/fb_auth.m4v

 ---